Abstract

 *default-log-level*

-The log level used byLOG-MESSAGE*
+The log level used byLOG-MESSAGE*.
+The initial value isNIL.

 [Special variable]